YevgeniyEngineer/LiDAR-Processing-V2/README.md

 ### Segmentation

 The implementation is based on ["Fast Ground Segmentation for 3D LiDAR Point Cloud Based on Jump-Convolution-Process"](https://www.semanticscholar.org/paper/Fast-Ground-Segmentation-for-3D-LiDAR-Point-Cloud-Shen-Liang/01b8149e0ed6c5fe4932d961ff14ccca8f94ab47).
-The implementation is fairly rudimental, following most of the steps outlined in the original paper.
+The implementation follows most of the steps outlined in the original paper, except I added an intermediate RANSAC filter to correct erroneous classification close to the vehicle, which are caused by either pitch deviation of the vehicle, uncertainty in sensor mounting position, or reflective LiDAR artifacs, present below the ground surface.

 ![segmentation](https://github.com/YevgeniyEngineer/LiDAR-Processing-V2/blob/main/images/segmentation.png)